Explore Section & Events

 The FDB performs these accounting and oversight functions so the public and its elected officials are assured that taxpayer money is accounted for and distributed in accordance with state laws and regulations, including rules promulgated by the Office of the State Auditor and the Department of Finance Administration, Generally Accepted Accounting Principles, and the pronouncements of the Governmental Accounting Standards Board.

 The main distribution is called the Monthly Combined Reporting System distribution, which is reported via the web in the Report 500 (RP500).

 Motor Vehicle Taxes and Fees

 CRS Historical Monthly Summary Report

 Financial Services Bureau

 The Financial Services Bureau (FSB) ensures that the Department complies with all Department of Finance and Administration rules and regulations regarding expenditures, and accountability of funds.
-FSB is responsible for accounts payable, procurement, capital assets, monitoring federal grant funding and for the coordination and preparation of the annual audit and financial statements.
+The bureau is responsible for accounts payable, procurement, capital assets, monitoring federal grant funding and the coordination and preparation of the annual audit and financial statements.

 General Services Bureau

-The Training Services Bureau provides training and consultation to all Department employees in an on-going effort to provide robust learning, mentoring and training programs resulting in professional, well-trained employees who contribute to the quality of services provided by the Department.
+HRB also includes Training Services, which provides robust learning, mentoring and training programs resulting in professional, well-trained employees who contribute to the quality of services provided by the Department.